DEFRA/flood-webchat/README.md

 npm i @defra/flood-webchat
 ```

+### Assets

+You need to copy `./assets/audio/notification.mp3` to your 'assets' directory.
+This is the notification sound users will
+hear when they receive a message.

 ### Server Side Javascript

 You will need to implement an endpoint on your server which checks the availability of webchat.
 An express example can